 The program offers students the opportunities to design a project and develop a proposal for competitive review.
 Applications are judged on the quality of the proposed project and the educational benefit to the student.
 The process is competitive.
 Since funding is limited, awards are granted to the strongest proposals.

 2022 Recipients2021 Recipients2020 Recipients 2019 Recipients

 SURG grants provide students a taxable stipend according to the following schedule:

 The stipend will be paid in regular payments between late June and September.
 Each proposal application may also request an expense allowance of up to $250 per project (not per student) to cover such expenses for supplies or other costs necessary for the project.

 The Undergraduate Research Fund (URF) Program was created to support DePaul undergraduate students by reimbursing the expenses incurred for participation in scholarly meetings to which they have been invited to share their research or creative work.

 While students are encouraged to seek other sources of support, the URF is committed to reimbursing the registration, travel and accommodation costs necessary for the student to present at these events.
 Unless otherwise requested due to financial hardship, reimbursements will be made after travel has occurred.

 The URF is available to students whose primary major is in the College of Liberal Arts and Social Sciences.
-For a complete list of LAS majors, see here.
-Applicants must also be:
+For a complete list of LAS majors, see

-- Students may receive more than one award per year, but preference is given to applicants applying for the first time within the academic year.
+Students may receive more than one award per year, but preference is given to applicants applying for the first time within the academic year.
 Previous awardees are eligible to reapply in subsequent years.

 Applications are reviewed and decisions made on a rolling basis throughout the academic year until funds are depleted.
-Applications may be submitted online as soon as a student has received confirmation of their acceptance in the event’s program.
+Applications may be submitted online as soon as a student has received confirmation of their travel registration.
 In that application, students will be required to provide the name of a faculty member who has agreed to endorse their application.